Safety and Emergency Preparedness

 - Do not ever leave property unattended, even if you only plan to be away for a few minutes.
 Backpacks, laptops and cell phones are easy targets.

-- Be suspicious.
-Do not open the building for a stranger who does not have a key or hold the door for someone who does not have access to the building or residence hall.
+- Do not open a door to a building for a stranger who does not have a key, or hold the door for someone who does not have access to the building or residence hall.

 - Always report suspicious behavior to the UGA Police at 911.
 If you “See Something, Say Something.”

-- While downtown is a fun place, responsible and moderate alcohol consumption leads to a safe and successful evening.
+- While downtown can be a fun place, responsible and moderate alcohol consumption are key to a safe and successful evening.

-- When you are downtown, keep your purse closed and on your body to prevent theft.
+- Keep your bag or purse closed and on your body to prevent theft.

 - Sometimes it’s tempting to walk off with a new “friend,” but it’s better to stay with your group or at least one other friend you know and trust.